top of page

 VI.
 SALARY ADMINISTRATION

 Paychecks are distributed once a week on Fridays except when Friday falls on a holiday, in which case paychecks will be distributed on the preceding workday.
 All salary deductions are itemized and presented to employees with the paycheck.
 Salary deductions may include: federal and state income taxes; social security, Medicare, and state disability insurance; voluntary medical and group hospitalization insurance premiums (if in force and if paid by employee) and other benefits (e.g., life insurance, retirement).
 Some employees will be paid bi-weekly.
 You will be informed if you are one of these employees.
-Employees who ask for reviews and follow company policy strictly will be prioritized for pay raises.
+Employees who ask for reviews, keep their location clean and adhere to company policy will be prioritized for pay raises.

 VII.
 TIP REPORTING

 Employees are required to report their tips.
-When you clock out at end of the day, the register will prompt you to report your cash tip amount.
+When you clock out at end of day, the register will prompt you to report your cash tip amount.
 If you are somehow unable to report your cash tip due to technical issues, you can also report your tips by accessing the Tip Report form here threadingstation.com/forms.
+Employees who do not declare credit card and cash tips correctly will be ineligible for raises (outside of those mandated by the state.)

 VIII.
 MAINTENANCE AND SUPPLY REQUESTS

-Request supplies and report anything that is broken or in need of cleaning at threadingstation.com/forms.
+Request supplies and report anything that is broken or in need of cleaning by accessing the Supples and Maintenance Request Form at threadingstation.com/forms.
 Request supplies at 25% capacity to allow time for delivery.
 Please only request items once, as some items may take up to two weeks to arrive once requested.
 Please report anything that is broken ASAP, both to the Google form as well as to your advisor.
+This includes TVs that wont turn on.

 IX.
 REIMBURSEMENT OF EXPENSES